microsoft/Windows-IoT-Samples/VideoCaptureSample/CS/README.md

 # Video Capture Sample

 Initialize a video capture device, record video to a file, preview video feed, and playback recorded video.

-This is a headed sample.
-To better understand what headed mode is and how to configure your device to be headed, follow the instructions [here](https://docs.microsoft.com/en-us/windows/iot-core/learn-about-hardware/headlessmode).

 ### Connecting your Video Capture device